cmaster11/cmaster11.github.io/_posts/2017-10-27-batch-prepend-text-to-files.md

 ---
-title:  "Batch prepend text to files"
+title: Batch prepend text to files
 ---

 Easy way to prepend some text to a group of files in a directory and subdirectories: